 Validation Receipt — Issuance Of License.
 Upon acceptance of the application, as herein provided, it shall be the duty of the Department to collect the required license fee and to issue a proper validation receipt therefor prior to issuance of the license.
 It shall be the duty of the Department to issue all licenses upon approval.

 Claim For Refund.
 No claims for refund shall be allowable under the provisions of this Chapter.

 Liquors.
 Nothing in this Chapter shall be construed as authorizing any person to sell intoxicating or non-intoxicating liquors by virtue of said license.

 [R.O.
 1996 § 605.110; CC 1968 § 11-24; Ord.
 No. 377 § 8, 12-28-1967]

 It shall be the duty of the Finance Department to keep a complete and accurate record of all licenses issued under this Chapter, showing the nature of the license, its date of issuance, to whom issued, and the amount of the fee collected therefor.

-A license may be amended to authorize the conduct of the same business or manufacturing at a different location, provided the control of same remains in the same person, upon filing with the Finance Department an amended application, within fifteen (15) days of the change, showing the change of address and upon paying a fee of one dollar ($1.00).
+A license may be amended to authorize the conduct of the same business or manufacturing at a different location, provided the control of same remains in the same person, upon filing with the Department of an amended application, within fifteen (15) days of the change, showing the change of address, and upon paying a fee of five dollars ($5.00).
 It shall also be compulsory that Section 605.100(B) of this Chapter be complied with in respect to the new location and premises.